Camino Francés – May 2015

 Sahagun to Reliegos

-The least attractive part of the Camino, I feel.
+The least attractive part of the Camino Francés in my own opinion.
 But still, it holds a beauty that you can’t contain.
 I remember on my trip in 2013 walking alone for miles along this barren stretch and the only source of amusement was counting the trees on my left-hand side.
 I think I reached 500 and stopped.
 It has become a private joke between my Camino friends here in Ireland.

 I arrived in Reliegos after 3 more hours.
 As you enter the “town”, there is a bar so I bought a cool cerveza and an aquarius.
 Maybe the guys would turn up while I waited outside.
 After half an hour, I went in search of the albergue “Las Paradas” which is at the back of the town.
 It’s nothing special but it was clean, a big plus in my books!
 The owner acted like he had a chip on his shoulder, I don’t think I saw him smile when I was there.
 I washed my gear, had a shower and put my feet up in the patio area.
 Next, Tom, Caroline, Franz and Tina walk in.
 I have no idea!
 I was delighted.
 They were joined by another German guy called Andreas whom we had dinner with that evening.
 Another great night.
 I didn’t get to see Elvis’ bar in the end.
 Maybe another time.

-Tomorrow I walk into Leon.
-It’ll be like meeting an old friend again having being here twice before.
+Tomorrow I walk into León.
+It’ll be like meeting an old friend again having been here twice before.
 We will be back walking as a group also.
-After dinner I got some great news also as someone was prepared to wire me Western Union funds to keep me going until I return home.
-I just needed to visit the Correos in Leon and I could collect it.
+After dinner, I got some great news also as someone was prepared to wire me money via Western Union so I won’t need to rely on other pilgrims.
+I just needed to visit the Correos in León and I could collect it.
 Good times!

 May 14th, 2015 – Day 9